 What is unique about this program at the U of M?

-One of the programs’ strengths are the regular summer courses to Lviv (Ukraine) as well as the successful student exchange with Kiev (Ukraine).
-It cooperates closely with the Centre for Ukrainian-Canadian Studies and coordinates teaching and research activities of the program for Central and East European Studies.
-The program offers a unique cooperation with Manitoba's Ukrainian community.
+Another of the programs’ strengths is the regular summer course offering to Lviv (Ukraine) as well as the successful student exchange with Kiev (Ukraine).
+The Ukrainian program cooperates closely with the Centre for Ukrainian-Canadian Studies and coordinates teaching and research activities of the program for Central and East European Studies.
+It also offers a unique cooperation with Manitoba's Ukrainian community.

 The Ukrainian program has recently revised its curriculum, which has transformed a traditional language and literature program in a modern Language and Cultural studies program.
 Faculty members have a strong expertise in national identity studies, trauma studies, representations of history and war, as well as in Second Language Acquisition and Curriculum studies.
 The undergraduate program features unique language teaching materials (to complement the textbooks and language lab material for North American students learning the languages).